Hurricane Ian nears Cuba on path to strike Florida as Cat 4

 Associated Press

-At 11 a.m.
-EDT on Monday, Ian was moving northwest at 13 mph (20 kph), about 240 miles (385 kilometers) southeast of the western tip of Cuba, with top sustained winds increasing to 80 mph (130 kph).
+On Monday morning, Ian was moving northwest at 13 mph (20 km/h), about 240 miles (385 kilometers) southeast of the western tip of Cuba, with top sustained winds increasing to 80 mph (130 km/h).

-As the hurricane approached the Cayman Islands, members of the government and opposition were working together “to ensure that our people are made as safe as possible — the supplies, plywood, in some cases sandbags, are distributed so that they can safely weather this storm,” Premier Wayne Panton said in a video posted Sunday.
-“We must prepare for the worst and absolutely pray and hope for the best.”
+The center of the hurricane was passing to the west of the Cayman Islands, where Premier Wayne Panton said the government and its opposition were working together to keep the people as safe as possible.
+“We must prepare for the worst and absolutely pray and hope for the best,” Panton said in a video posted Sunday.

-Florida residents were getting ready, lining up for hours in Tampa to collect bags of sand and clearing store shelves of bottled water.
-At an Ace hardware store in Titusville, on the state’s Atlantic coast, generators, gas cans, chain saws and weather radios were in demand, owner Bill Pastermack said.
+The hurricane center said areas of Cuba’s western coast could see as much as 14 feet (4.3 meters) of storm surge Monday night or early Tuesday.

-A hurricane watch was issued for Florida’s central western coast including the Tampa Bay area, where Hillsborough County suspended classes through Thursday to prepare schools to serve as shelters for evacuees.
-Additional watches for more northern areas along the peninsula’s west coast may be issued, Brown said.
+Floridians lined up for hours in Tampa to collect bags of sand and cleared store shelves of bottled water.
+Across the peninsula in Titusville, generators, gas cans, chainsaws and weather radios were in demand, Ace hardware store owner Bill Pastermack said.

 “You have a significant storm that may end up being a Category 4 hurricane,” DeSantis said.
 “That’s going to cause a huge amount of storm surge.
 You’re going to have flood events.
 You’re going to have a lot of different impacts,” he said at a news conference in Tallahassee.